-Curriculum Connection
+Curriculum Connections

 You will find these icons listed in the resource guide next to the activities that indicate curricular connections.
 Teachers and parents are encouraged to adapt all of the activities included in an appropriate way for your students' age and abilities.
-FULL STEAM AHEAD WITH MISTER C fulfills the following Ohio and National Education Standards and Benchmarks for second through eighth grade.
+FULL STEAM AHEAD WITH MISTER C fulfills the following Ohio and National Education Standards and Benchmarks for kindergarten through fourth grade.

-Ohio's Learning Standards for English Language Arts

-Grade 2- RI.2.2, RI.2.3, RI.2.6 Grade 3- RI.3.2, RI.3.3, RI.3.6 Grade 4- RI.4.2, RI.4.3, RI.4.6 Grade 5- RI.5.2, RI.5.3, RI.5.6 Grade 6- RI.6.2, RI.6.3, RI.6.6 Grade 7- RI.7.2, RI.7.3, RI.7.6 Grade 8- RI.8.2, RI.8.3, RI.8.6

-Ohio's Learning Standards for Science Changes in Motion Matter and Forms of Energy Electricity, Heat and Matter Light, Sound and Motion Matter and Motion Cycles of Matter and Flow of Energy Forces and Motion Ohio's Learning Standards for Math MEASUREMENT AND DATA GEOMETRY

-National Core Arts Theatre Standards Grade 2- TH:Pr5.1.2, TH:Cn11.1.2 Grade 3- TH:Pr5.1.3, TH:Cn11.1.3 Grade 4- TH:Pr5.1.4, TH:Cn11.1.4 Grade 5- TH:Pr5.1.5, TH:Cn11.1.5 Grade 6- TH:Pr5.1.6, TH:Cn11.1.6 Grade 7- TH:Pr5.1.7, TH:Cn11.1.7 Grade 8- TH:Pr5.1.8, TH:Cn11.1.8

-his resource guide

-was created by
+This resource guide was created by Natalie Katona.

-Natalie Katona.
 All activities are available

-for distribution and use

-in the classroom or
+Ohio's New Learning Standards Related to FULL STEAM AHEAD WITH MISTER C

+ENGLISH STANDARDS:

+Grade 2- RI.2.2, RI.2.3, RI.2.6 Grade 3- RI.3.2, RI.3.3, RI.3.6 Grade 4- RI.4.2, RI.4.3, RI.4.6 Grade 5- RI.5.2, RI.5.3, RI.5.6 Grade 6- RI.6.2, RI.6.3, RI.6.6 Grade 7- RI.7.2, RI.7.3, RI.7.6 Grade 8- RI.8.2, RI.8.3, RI.8.6 for distribution and use in the classroom or at home.

+SCIENCE STANDARDS:

+Changes in Motion

+Matter and Forms of Energy

+Electricity, Heat and Matter

+Light, Sound and Motion

+Matter and Motion

+Cycles of Matter and Flow of Energy

+Forces and Motion

+MATH STANDARDS:

+MEASUREMENT AND DATA GEOMETRY

+ART STANDARDS:

+Grade 2- TH:Pr5.1.2, TH:Cn11.1.2

+Grade 3- TH:Pr5.1.3, TH:Cn11.1.3

+Grade 4- TH:Pr5.1.4, TH:Cn11.1.4

+Grade 5- TH:Pr5.1.5, TH:Cn11.1.5

+Grade 6- TH:Pr5.1.6, TH:Cn11.1.6

+Grade 7- TH:Pr5.1.7, TH:Cn11.1.7

+Grade 8- TH:Pr5.1.8, TH:Cn11.1.8

 Table of Contents

-COMPREHENSION

-at nonic.

-About the Show, Spotlight on Mister C and Ohio Spotlight Page 2
+Comprehension

 Pre-Show Conversation Starters & Lab Safety Tips Page 3

-The Scientific Method Page 4
+The Scientific Method

 Engineering Vocabulary Page 5

-CONNECTION
+Connection

 Marshmallow Launcher Page 6

-Tiny Towers •
+Tiny Towers

-Types of Energy Page 8
+Types of Energy

-CREATIVITY
+Creativity

-Spinning Color Wheel Page 9
+Spining Color Wheel Page 9

-Magnetic Slime -
+Magnetic Slime

-Tie Dye Chemistry
+Tye Dye Chemistry

-Additional Resources for Students and Adults Page 13
+Additional Resources for Students and Adults

 About the Play

 Are you ready for some hair-raising science, toe-tapping music and mind-blowing media?
 Join Mister C for another fun day of learning in the lab!
 As the creator and host of Full STEAM Ahead, a new show on PBS Kids' member stations CET and ThinkTV in southwest Ohio, Mister C is no stranger to finding exciting and engaging ways to explore STEAM (Science, Technology, Engineering, Art, and Math) in our everyday lives.
 This world premiere of Full STEAM Ahead Live will have everyone singing, dancing and learning to the tune of science.
 Students and teachers will be amazed with this fun and educational series as Mister C uses humor, media and the engineering design process to make the ordinary extraordinary!
-Spotlight on Kevin Cornell